jreisinger/docs/notes/varia/datadog.md

 * Library: library for your language (Node.js, Python) calling Datadog API
 * Custom check

-Pipelines

-* ordered set of PROCESSORS
-* applied to a filtered subset of ingested logs (after collection but before indexing so ALL logs are processed)
-* the resulting logs have a uniform structure with standard attribute names and normalized time/date
-* pipeline types
-  1. OOTB intergration pipelines for common log sources
-  2. custom pipelines for custom log sources
-* processor types
-  * Grok Parser - extracts attributes from semi-structured text messages
-  * Several remappers - remap source attributes to standard attributes
-  * Category processor - enriches logs with attributes that categorize them
-  * Lookup processor - defines mapping between a log attribute and a human readable value saved in an Enrichment Table or the processors mapping table

 Indexes

 * allow you to filter logs into value groups with different retention periods, quotas, usage monitoring and billing